 - Either use a purchased pie crust or make your favorite.
 You can even make this with no bottom crust in a flat casserole dish.

-- You can peel the apples, too, but I prefer the peels left on.
+- Core and slice the apples; thinner slices tend to make a better pie.
+You can peel the apples, too, but I prefer the peels left on.

 - If you notice the apple slices are starting to turn brown while you are coring and slicing, toss them with a little lemon juice to keep their color.

-- Toss the apples with the rest of the dry ingredients, being careful that the slices are coated on both sides.
+- Toss the apples with the rest of the filling dry ingredients, being careful that the slices are coated on both sides.

 - Place apple slices in a 9-inch pie pan on the uncooked crust.

-- It’s easier to spread the crust if each bit of butter is coated with dry ingredients so they don’t stick together.
+- Cut the butter into small bits and toss with the dry ingredients.
+It’s easier to spread the crust if each bit of butter is coated with dry ingredients so they don’t stick together.

 - Spread the crumbly top mixture over the apples.

 - Bake in a preheated 400°F oven for 30 to 35 minutes.
 (Put the pie on an aluminum foil covered cookie sheet in the oven just in case it overflows.)

 - The pie is done when the apple juice is thickened and bubbles up through the topping in several places.